mecid/mecid.github.io/_posts/2019-06-26-animations-in-swiftui.md

 }
 ```

-As you can see in the example above, we attach transition modifier to the view.
-SwiftUI has a bunch of ready to use transitions like move, slide, scale, offset, opacity, etc. We can easily combine them into a single transition.
+As you can see in the example above, we attach transition modifier to the view. *SwiftUI* has a bunch of ready to use transitions like *move*, *slide*, *scale*, *offset*, *opacity*, etc. We can easily combine them into a single transition.
 Let's take a look at the example.

 ```swift
 extension AnyTransition {